Object Sorting Using a Global Texture-Shape 3D Feature Descriptor: System description

 The norm of every point $p_i$ of the object surface point is name as ${n_i}$, and we can obtain four different normal angular deviations by using the following equations\cite{rusu2010fast}.

-In addition, the extended FPFH\cite{rusu2009fast} component is built by utilizing these three different normal angular deviations including the $\cos(\alpha_i)$, $\cos(\Phi_i)$ and $\theta_i$, and the viewpoint direction component is built by using the normal angular deviation $\cos(\beta_i)$.
-However, the VFH descriptor can not perform well on the occlusion objects.
+In addition, the extended FPFH\cite{rusu2009fast} component is built by utilizing the three different normal angular deviations including $\cos(\alpha_i)$, $\cos(\Phi_i)$ and $\theta_i$, and the viewpoint direction component is built by using the normal angular deviation $\cos(\beta_i)$.
+However, the VFH descriptor can not perform well on occluded objects.
 To solve this problem, the CVFH descriptor computes a VFH histogram for each stable, smooth region of the cluster surface by utilizing the region-growing segmentation, rather than one single VFH histogram for the whole cluster surface.
-Additionally, the CVFH descriptor not only contains a viewpoint direction component and an extended FPFH component, but also has a new component which is the shape distribution component (SDC)\cite{aldoma2011cad}.
+Additionally, the CVFH descriptor not only contains a viewpoint direction component and an extended FPFH component, but also a new component called the shape distribution component (SDC)\cite{aldoma2011cad}.
 The definition of the SDC is shown as following.

 Where $N$ represents the total number of the whole object surface points.
 The SDC component is described by a histogram of 45 bins, each normal angular deviation of the extended FPFH\cite{rusu2009fast} component is also described by a histogram of 45 bins, and the angular deviations of the viewpoint direction component is described by a histogram of 128 bins.
 Therefore, the CVFH descriptor is described by a histogram of 308 bins.